vanessanellyn/Chirper/README.md

 6. Write authorization for who can access the data inside ChirpPolicy::update.

+## Deleting Chirps

+1. Add destroy route in the ChirpController.
+2. Update the delete function inside ChirpController.
+3. Update delete function in the ChirpPolicy.
+4. Update index.blade to have a delete button.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).